vicramon/chatgpt-old-dark-mode/README.md

 # Old Dark Mode for Chat GPT Chrome Extension

 Remeber the good old days, when ChatGPT's dark mode didn't burn out your retinas?
 Here at Simple Vic's web design, we do.
 What's old is new a again.
 Let the the warm taste of nostalgia wash over you.
-This mellow, reasonable contrast dark mode is a true taste of the good life.
+This mellow, reasonable-contrast dark mode is a true taste of the good life.
 Now that's Simple Vic.

 ## Usage Instructions